Esri/pyprt-examples/README.md

 ## Running the examples

+PyPRT can be installed with `pip install pyprt` or `conda install -c esri pyprt`.
+To run the examples a few more packages are required, so please read on! :-)

-### Using Virtualenv
+### Using virtualenv and pip

 1. Open a shell and change to the root of this example repository.
+1. First time setup:
    1. Create a virtualenv: `python3.8 -m venv .venv` (replace `python3.8` with path to desired Python version if necessary)
    1. Update to latest `pip`:
       * Linux: `.venv/bin/python -m pip install --upgrade pip`
       * Windows: `.venv\Scripts\python -m pip install --upgrade pip`
    1. Install required packages for the example - this will fetch PyPRT from PyPI and all packages necessary to run the examples (replace `py38` with the used Python version):
       * Linux: `.venv/bin/python -m pip install -r envs/py38/requirements.txt`
       * Windows: `.venv\Scripts\python -m pip install -r envs\py38\requirements.txt`
-1. To run an example script, use the following syntax:
+1. Activate the environment:
-   * Linux: `.venv/bin/python ex1_python_encoder.py`
+   * Linux: `.venv/bin/activate`
-   * Windows: `.venv\Scripts\python ex1_python_encoder.py`
+   * Windows: `.venv\Scripts\activate.bat`
+1. Now run the examples, e.g. `python ex1_python_encoder.py`
-1. For the examples based on Jupyter Notebooks, use the following syntax and open the desired example notebook in the opening browser page:
+1. For the examples based on Jupyter Notebooks, first start jupyter with `jupyter notebooks` and then open the desired example notebook in the opened browser window.
-   * Linux: `.venv/bin/jupyter notebook`
-   * Windows: `.venv\Scripts\jupyter notebook`

-### Using Anaconda
+### Alternative: using Anaconda

 1. Open the Anaconda prompt and change to the directory where you checked out this repository.
 1. Ensure you have a working Python 3.6 64bit installation.
 For other Python versions, please [build](https://github.com/Esri/pyprt) PyPRT yourself at the moment.